leoplaw/immanuel-js/README.md

 *Tracks* are elements that define the diameter of the circle that certain child elements will follow - for example, the `[data-immanuel-track="planets"]` element will be an invisible div positioned and sized by your CSS to define the diameter of the circle whose circumference the planets will be placed along.

-Some of these may be omitted - for example, if your chart background graphic already includes the signs, then you can safely omit the `[data-immanuel-track="signs"]` element, and immanuel-js will not look for the sign glyphs.
+Some of these may be omitted - for example, if your chart background graphic already includes the signs, then you can safely omit the `[data-immanuel-track="signs"]` element, and immanuel.js will not look for the sign glyphs.

 *Boundaries* define where things begin and end - for example `data-immanuel-boundary="house-start"` and `data-immanuel-boundary="house-end"` define where the house cusp lines should be drawn from and to.